 - the benefit is taxed in the way that your income would be taxed

 How to find the best income protection policy for you

 I would always recommend that you speak to a firm specialising in income protection and life insurance.
 To receive free, impartial advice and a personal recommendation from one of the UK's leading income protection specialists, simply complete this short form*.

 As a Money to the Masses reader you can receive up to £100 cashback when you buy your insurance.

-I have vetted the service provided by this income protection specialist* which I would recommend.
-Not only are they experts in their field but they will only recommend what is right for you, even if that is for you to not to take out an income protection policy at all.
+I have personally vetted the services provided by this income protection specialist.
+Not only are they experts in their field but they will only recommend what is right for you, even if that is for you to not take out an income protection policy at all.

 If a link has an * beside it this means that it is an affiliated link.
 If you go via the link, Money to the Masses may receive a small fee which helps keep Money to the Masses free to use.
 This link can be used if you do not wish to help Money to the Masses and do not wish to qualify for the cashback referred to in the article